RobinsonCastro/Git-Hostgator/README.md

 Get your public key into Hostgator.
 Your public key is located at ~/.ssh/id_rsa.pub (on your workstation).
 If you dont have ~/.ssh/id_rsa.pub on your workstation, run ssh-keygen in your console and hit enter all the way through.
-At the end of that, you will have the~/.ssh/id_rsa.pub file on your computer.
+At the end of that, you will have the ~/.ssh/id_rsa.pub file on your computer.
 If you do skip to the second line below to copy the key to hostgator.

 $ ssh-keygen -t rsa

-$ scp -p 2222 ~/.ssh/id_rsa.pub user-name@your-domain.com:~/.ssh/authorized_keys
+$ scp -p 2222 ~ /.ssh/id_rsa.pub user-name@your-domain.com:~/.ssh/authorized_keys   (tira o espaço depois do ~)

 $ ssh -p 2222 user-name@your-domain.com 'chmod 600 ~/.ssh/authorized_keys'